scion-backbone/sbas/README.md

 }
 ```

-To explain the values in detail:
+To explain the values in detail.
+Values prefixed with MUST BE UPDATED must be updated to reflect the invoronment of that specific install.
+The others can be left as is.

 ```secure-prefix``` in the root of the JSON file specifies the overarching IP range used for all secure communication within SBAS.
 In our SBAS prototype this was also announced with BGP for reachability with non-participating destinations, but since this install is not connected to BGP, this can be any private IP range (or even a public range so long as it is not an IP used on the LAN of one of the nodes; secure routes are always prefered over Internet routes so the system is still fully funcitonal if this prefix is announced publically by a third party, as in a BGP hijack).
 While any IP range can be used, the ```10.22.0.0/23``` from this example can simply be reused.

 ```as-number``` in the root of the JSON file specifies the AS number for SBAS operations.
 The private ASN 65432 can simply be reused.